jingga06/Astra_Otoparts_Predictive_Maintenance_Induction_Motor/README.md

 - **Vibration** is the only real sensor data, from the public NASA IMS Bearing Dataset (Rexnord ZA-2115 bearings, 2000 RPM).
-- **Temperature and current** are synthetically generated from the same vibration-based health index (time lag + noise) — see `pdm/synthetic_sensors.py` and `SentinelPM_Report.docx` for full rationale.
+- **Temperature and current** are synthetically generated from the same vibration-based health index (time lag + noise), see `pdm/synthetic_sensors.py` and `SentinelPM_Report.docx` for full rationale.
 - The **Live Simulation** page demonstrates the retraining *mechanism*, not a live connection to physical Astra sensors.